 I’ve already raved about this in my post on Buenos Aires best bookshops, but it has to be included on this list too as the cafe is one of the best parts of it.
 It’s at the back of the bookshop, next to a small music section so you can sit surrounded by books and music.
 It’s wonderfully cosy and possibly my favourite place to sit and read in the city.
 I miss it, just writing about it now.

 Honduras 5574, Palermo Hollywood

 If I’m including Libros del pasaje then Eterna Cadencia deserves a mention too.
 It’s a more classical bookstore than Libros del Pasaje and the cafe feels rather more grand with high ceilings and a glass roof.
 My favourite place to sit was at the back on the sofas where you could peek into the bookshop and stare up to the sky.
 You can see more pictures in my Buenos Aires bookshops post.

 The bunting in this cosy little cafe is made from woolen hats!
 Need we say more.
 The food is also top notch.

 Best cafes in Palermo, Buenos Aires

-Other options include Crack Up bookshop cafe and Helena (Nicaragua 4816) where the bunting is made from woolen hats.
-I’ll be adding a post shortly on Vegetarian restaurants in Buenos Aires.
+I also have a post on the best vegetarian restaurants in Buenos Aires.
 Many of the restaurants double as cafes, including Natural Deli, which is where I took the photo at the top of the page.
 Let me know if there are any you think I’ve left out.